twinstar6980/Twinning.Documentation/english/installation.md

 ## Install `Script`

-Scripts that control the flow of the tool's operation.
+Script, controls the workflow of the tool.

 This is a required installation item, issued as a script package.